 Convenience is arguably the best thing about using an escrow account.
 Having just one single payment to worry about each month means you don’t have to write multiple checks or chase down receipts for payments.
 If you live in a community that has a homeowner’s association, you can add these fees into the escrow account to streamline your monthly budget even further.

-Lenders sometimes offer buyers an incentive for setting up escrow accounts – incentives such as lower interest rates.
+Lenders sometimes offer buyers an incentive for setting up escrow accounts – incentives such as lower mortgage interest rates.
 In the long run, that can make a significant difference in the cost of buying a home.

 Why You May Want to Skip Escrow